Kwai Chang Caine: Love life

 As Caine explained to his brother in the fourth-to-last episode of the series, "Full Circle", the Shaolin life "is not one of restriction".
 Caine frequently had romantic relationships with women and even contemplated marriage on at least two occasions.

 In the first episode, "King of the Mountain", Lara Parker plays a widowed ranch owner with whom Caine finds employment.
 She offers him money for his labors, but he refuses saying that all he needs is food and place to sleep.
 She presses him and insists there must be more he needs (i.e., sex).
 It is subtly implied that she eventually supplies what he needs.
 It is also implied that she is attracted by the "tattoos" on his forearms.

 In the episode "The Tide", Caine falls in love with Su Yen, played by Tina Chen, the daughter of a philosopher and author with whom Caine is familiar.
 The town Sheriff recognizes Kwai Chang from the Wanted Poster.
 While in custody, Kwai Chang is wounded.
 He escapes, and Su Yen hides him in a cave at the beach.
 There are scenes of passionate kissing, after which Su Yen is shown waking on the sleeping mat and reaching out for Kwai Chang, only to find that he is not there.
-The scenes strongly indicate that Kwai Chang and Su Yen had made love.
+The scenes strongly indicate that Kwai Chang and Su Yen had had sex.
 It turns out that Su Yen, however, seeks to trade Caine to the Emperor in exchange for her father who is imprisoned in China.